BARANGAY BALINGCANAWAY HISTORY

 It also divided into 7 Blocks namely Block 1, Block 2, and Block 3 to Block 7.

-Barangay Balingcanaway classified as Rural Barangay, it has a total population of five thousand one hundred eighty one (5,181) as of 2005, and a household population of nine hundred seventy six (976).
+Barangay Balingcanaway classified as Rural Barangay, it has a total population of six thousand seven hundred sixty nine (6,769) as of 2020, and a household population of one thousand five hundred three (1,503).

 Barangay Balingcanaway is also an agricultural barangay.
 Approximately 80% of the total populace here were farmers.
 Farming is one of their major sources of livelihood.
 They cultivate palay, vegetables, corn and sugarcane.
 Other residents were employees, laborers, construction workers, drivers, painters and so on.
 Some of the residents here were have their own business stall such as sari-sari stores, pedicab builders, sidecar builders, and so on.
 Other business firms situated here are mini-cono, talipapa etc.